PauseAI/pauseai-website/src/posts/risks.md

 GPT-4 has [passed the bar exam](https://law.stanford.edu/2023/04/19/gpt-4-passes-the-bar-exam-what-that-means-for-artificial-intelligence-tools-in-the-legal-industry/), can write excellent written content, and can write code (again, partially trained on [copyrighted materials](https://www.ischool.berkeley.edu/news/2023/new-research-prof-david-bamman-reveals-chatgpt-seems-be-trained-copyrighted-books)).

 The people who own these AI systems will be able to capitalize on them, but the people who lose their jobs to them will not.
 It is difficult to predict which jobs are going to be the ones replaced first.
 They could leave you unemployed and without an income no matter how much time, money and energy you spent on getting the experience and knowledge that you have, and how valuable they were a moment ago.
 The way we distribute wealth in our society is not prepared for this.

+Policy measures like Universal Basic Income could prevent the worst of the economic consequences, but it's not clear if they will be implemented in time.
-Also, if AIs learn to do jobs people cannot do better, former workers and new generations would be left without bargaining power to ask for social nets or maintaining Universal Basic Income (if they could get it in the first place).
+Once our jobs are replaced, we could be left without bargaining power to ask for social nets.

-### Loss of human purpose

-As AI becomes increasingly integrated into various aspects of society, there's a concern that it may lead to the displacement of human labor, potentially rendering individuals redundant in certain professions.
-This can result in a loss of purpose and identity for those whose livelihoods are tied to their work.
-Moreover, the automation of tasks that were once exclusively performed by humans may lead individuals to question the significance of their contributions and the value they bring to society.

-Even automated tasks outside of jobs could stop being enjoyable.
-Everyday actions that feel valuable because of their outcomes would stop feeling like that if we had easier, faster alternatives to get to those outcomes.
+And even if we manage to properly navigate the problems surrounding inequality and instability, we may end up in a world where our sense of purpose is lost.
+Many artists are feeling this already, as they see their work being replaced by AI.
+Soon, it could be all of us who feel this way.

 ### Mental health, addiction and disconnection between people

-Social media, video games and other software have been using AI systems to maximize their profit while taking advantage of our primate minds for some time already, damaging our mental health in the process.
+Social media companies have been using AI systems to maximize their profit while taking advantage of our primate minds for some time already, damaging our mental health in the process.
-Addiction to social media, among other things, isolates us from each other, not only in political bubbles but also in cultural and social one-person bubbles, making us lonelier.
-They're the first proof of the unintended and unexpected global consequences that these technologies can bring and how complicated aligning AI systems with "human values" can be.

-If today's chatbots keep getting better, it could become quite common to be addicted to them and substitute whole relationships of any kind with them.
-Also, if those apps are easy to access, they could shape the understanding, personality and view of the world of children that could prefer talking with AIs over family and friends.
+AI chatbots offering users a romantic relationship have seen huge growth over the last year, with more than 3 billion search results for ‘AI girlfriend’ on Google.
+These AI relationship apps are [shown to be addictive](https://onlinelibrary.wiley.com/doi/10.1002/mar.21899), especially to "lonely vulnerable people".

+The companies controlling these apps are incentivized to make them as addictive as possible, and have a tremendous amount of power by shaping the behavior and opinions of these models.

 A pause in the biggest models could prevent them from becoming multipurpose chatbots that fit our needs perfectly without people understanding the long-term ramifications of them.

-### Power accumulation, war and the race to the precipice
+### Power accumulation and tyranny

-The addiction to products and services that learn from personal data leaves us as powerless separated individuals whether it's intended or not.
-And it plays on a vicious cycle with the accumulation of economic power and intelligence of the companies that create them.

-If this economic and technological inequality stems from a handful of public and private entities producing multiple single-purpose AIs or a few multipurpose AIs, it could lead to a short accumulation of power that will probably result in a catastrophe for all.
-The accumulation of power side of that story has and will continue to incentivize more actors to join the race to the bottom and accelerate the development of larger AI systems.
-This, in return, introduces more points of failure and downplays the associated risks by endorsing the idea that they can be handled unilaterally, by a company or a government.

-Such a scenario would not just disempower every other person and nation in the world, but also catalyze global powers to enter into conflict.
-So it's crucial to act as soon as possible, before the race dynamics extend further, before the already most powerful governments and corporations consolidate their positions, and before a war is triggered in response.
-We need international cooperation because the only winning move on this strange game is not to play, but to pause.

-### Authoritarian governments

-Authoritarian and totalitarian governments can also use AI technologies to exercise power over *their* territories and populations.
-They can control the communication channels or maintain social credit and mass surveillance systems that ensure they maintain their power while violating human rights.
+Powerful AI models can be used to get more power.
+This positive feedback loop can lead to a few companies or governments having an unhealthy amount of power.
+Having control over thousands of intelligent, autonomous systems could be used to influence opinions, manipulate markets, or even wage war.
+In the hands of an authoritarian government, this could be used to suppress dissent and maintain power.

+### Automated investigation (loss of privacy)

+We leave a lot of traces on the web.
+Connecting the dots is hard and time-consuming, but AI can now make this way cheaper.
+Large language models can now automously search the web, and are now good enough to analyze large amounts of data and find interesting details.
+This can be used to find out information that would otherwise be very costly to find out.

+- Find information on where an individual is likely to be at a certain time.
+This can be used to track down dissidents or plan assassinations.
+- Link anonymous accounts on the web to real-life identities.
+This can be used to find out who is leaking information.

 ### Environmental risks